-- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name). - · City is the town.
+- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name).

+- City is the town.

+- · Locality is the locality name.

 Note: Not all of these address elements are used in every country.